NasdormML/Store_Sales_Forecasting/README.md

 The main model used in this project is **XGBoost**, selected for its robustness and support for CUDA, enabling GPU acceleration.
 The pipeline includes preprocessing steps and the model training process.

 - **TimeSeriesSplit**: Used to split the data into sequential training and testing sets, preserving the temporal order.
-- **XGBoost Model**: The model was trained with default hyperparameters initially and further optimized through `RandomizedSearchCV`.
+- **XGBoost Model**: The model was trained with default hyperparameters initially and further optimized through `optuna`.

 ```python
 pipeline = Pipeline(steps=[